guillermooo/sublime-undocs/source/customization/menus.rst

 ============

-``.sublime-menu`` files are loaded in the same order as packages
+``.sublime-menu`` files are loaded in the same order as packages.
 Menu files with the same name are concatenated, unless IDs are specified
 (see :ref:`below <item-ids>`).